mshmsh5000/northstar/documentation/endpoints/clients.md

 ```

-## Delete an API Key
+## Delete a Client
 Delete an OAuth client.
+This will invalidate all refresh tokens that have been created by that client.
+This requires
-This requires either the `admin` scope, or `role:admin` with an admin user.
+either the `admin` scope, or `role:admin` with an admin user.

 ```
 DELETE /v2/clients/:client_id